 The test examines the students' points of view on what makes for good and reliable research.
 Comparing results from the pre- and post-tests will illuminate any changes in the students' knowledge and patterns of argument that have emerged during the course of using the learning cards.
-As indicated in learning card S9, you only need to send an email to evaluation@path2integrity.uni-kiel.de to receive your results.
-The anonymised results are indicators of how your students on average (not at an individual level) argued in favour of good scientific practice both before and after P2I sessions.12
+As indicated in learning card S9, you only need to send an email to zollitsch@path2integrity.uni-kiel.de to receive your results.
+The results are reliable indicators of how your students on average (not at an individual level) argued in favour of good scientific practice both before and after P2I sessions.
+These results are anonymised and also used to improve the learning cards.